RBI Guidelines for Full Fledged Money Changers

 RBI compliances that all FFMCs ought to adhere to post-approval:

-- FFMCs should maintain a register of purchase of foreign currency such as daily summary or balance book of traveler’s cheque and coins.
+- FFMCs should maintain a register of purchase of foreign currency such as daily summary or balance book of traveller’s cheque and coins.

 - All Full Fledged Money Changers need to submit consolidated statements of sale or purchase of the foreign currency notes every month to Reserve Bank.